Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Introduction

 Segmentation of remote sensing (RS) imagery has long been recognized as a cornerstone of intelligent image interpretation.
 Over the years, segmentation techniques have evolved from \emph{semantic segmentation}, which assigns a fixed class label to every pixel \citep{yuan2021review,lv2023deep,guo2019learnable,ma2024sam-assisted}, to \emph{instance segmentation}, which further distinguishes individual objects of the same category \citep{chen2024rsprompter,xu2021swin-instance,liu2024learning,su2020hq}, with illustrative examples provided in Fig.~\ref{fig:Segmentation-evolution}.
 While these approaches have achieved notable progress, existing paradigms remain inherently constrained by predefined label sets and therefore struggle to cope with open-world conditions where user needs cannot be fully anticipated.

-To overcome this rigidity, \emph{referring expression segmentation} is proposed \citep{rrsis,liu2024rrsis-d,lei2025exploring,pan2024rethinking,yao2025remotesam,dong2024cross}, enabling users to specify targets through natural language descriptions of their visual attributes, such as category names, colors, or spatial positions (e.g., ``the red small vehicle on the top left,'' see Fig.~\ref{fig:Segmentation-evolution}).
-However, real-world queries are often implicit and compositional, going beyond observable attributes to involve conditions like spatial context, causal relations, or geographic commonsense, for instance, ''Identify the sports area that is most suitable for hosting a hurdle competition.''
-Addressing such queries requires models that can simultaneously (i) interpret implicit natural language instructions, (ii) reason about spatial relations, causal logic, and domain knowledge, and (iii) deliver precise pixel-level delineations.
-This emerging paradigm, termed \emph{reasoning segmentation} \citep{li2025segearth,yao2025remotereasoner}, represents the latest stage in the progression of RS segmentation methods.
+To overcome this rigidity, \emph{referring expression segmentation} was introduced \citep{rrsis}, with efforts spanning specialized benchmarks \citep{liu2024rrsis-d,dong2024cross,yao2025remotesam} and cross-modal alignment architectures \citep{lei2025exploring,pan2024rethinking}.
+Formally, this task focuses on explicit visual delineation, where the user query directly specifies the target through observable attributes such as category names, colors, or spatial relationships (e.g., ``the red small vehicle on the top left,'' see Fig.~\ref{fig:Segmentation-evolution}).
+However, real-world queries are often implicit and compositional, necessitating the emerging paradigm of \emph{reasoning segmentation}~\citep{li2025segearth,yao2025remotereasoner}.
+This task is defined as the delineation of targets specified by implicit queries, where identification requires complex reasoning involving spatial context, causal relations, or domain knowledge.
+For instance, addressing queries like ``Identify the sports area that is most suitable for hosting a hurdle competition'' requires models that can go beyond visual attribute matching to simultaneously (i) interpret implicit natural language instructions, (ii) reason about spatial logic and domain semantics, and (iii) deliver precise pixel-level delineations.
+This progression from explicit referring to implicit reasoning represents the latest stage in RS segmentation methods.